 Publishing Ethics of the Mining Journal of Kazakhstan.
 Scientific Publication Ethics

-The Editorial Board of the Mining Journal of Kazakhstan adheres to the Principles of Publication Ethics adopted by the international community, which are particularly specified in the recommendations of the Committee on Publication Ethics (COPE), and also considers the valuable experience of respected international journals and publishing houses.
+The Editorial Board of the Mining Journal of Kazakhstan adheres to the Principles of Publication Ethics adopted by the international community, and also considers the valuable experience of respected international journals and publishing houses.

 In order to prevent unfair practices in publishing activities (plagiarism, misinformation statement, etc.), and to ensure top-quality scientific publications, public recognition of scientific results obtained by any author, each member of the Editorial Board, author, reviewer, publisher and the institutions participating in publishing process must comply with ethical standards, norms and rules and must make reasonable efforts to prevent violations.
 The compliance with the Code of Scientific Publication Ethics by all participants in this process ensures the author’s intellectual property rights, publication quality improvement and exclusion of any probable unlawful use of copyright materials in the interests of individuals.